Although HPV often goes away on its own, certain types can cause medical concerns, from genital warts to cervical

 - contact with contagious warts

-- habit of using smoking or chewing tobacco, which weakens the immune system
+- a routine of smoking or chewing tobacco, which weakens the immune system

 Overall, the best way to prevent HPV is by getting vaccinated.
-But other ways you can prevent getting the virus include the following:
+Other ways you can prevent getting the virus include the following:

-- Use protection during sex.
-Condoms, dental dams, and other types of barrier protection can lower your risk of contracting HPV.
+- Use condoms or other barrier methods during sex.
+Condoms, dental dams, and other types of barrier protection can lower your risk of contracting or transmitting HPV.

 - For women: Get routine screenings for cervical cancer.
 Doctors can find abnormal cell changes in women ages 21 to 65 with regular cervical cancer screenings done through Pap tests.

-Although HPV generally goes away on its own, certain strains of the virus can develop into something more serious, such as cervical cancer.
+Although HPV generally goes away on its own, certain strains of the virus can develop into more serious conditions, such as cervical cancer.